ktty1220/gulp-packages/README.md

 ### 0.1.1 (2014-07-27)

-* Exclude 'gulp-pacakge' from uninstall target
+* Exclude 'gulp-pacakges' from uninstall target

 ### 0.1.0 (2014-07-26)